 Children and young people with vision impairment encounter so many professionals during their time in education – from teachers and tutors to careers advisors.
 Each play a vital role in giving that student the best experience possible and get the most out of the opportunities available.

-But unless you have had a lot of experience working with blind and partially sighted students, you may be wondering how best to support them, or if there is more you could be doing to make your support accessible and inclusive.
+Vision impairment is a low incidence disability, so you may not have had a lot of experience, if any, working with BPS CYP.
+You may be wondering how best to support them, or if there is more you could do/be doing to make your support as accessible and inclusive as possible.

-In this section you will find a collection of useful resources containing information and guidance; ranging from fundamental need-to-knows and key considerations when working with blind or partially sighted students, to more in-depth accessibility guides and frameworks.
+Don’t worry, we are here to help….
+In this section you will find a collection of useful resources and guidance for the different stages of education: ranging from fundamental need-to knows and key considerations when working with BPS CYP, to more in depth accessibility guides and frameworks.

 Our professionals offer is continuously growing, keeping up to date with the changing landscape of education.
 To find out more about our offer, contact us at: EducationPolicy@pocklington.org.uk, or to receive regular updates through our newsletters join our mailing list!